 The engine is started in this position.
 At the same time switched on low beam or main beam or other electrical components with major power consumption are briefly switched off.
-The ignition key moves back into position 2 when one releases the key.
+The ignition key moves back into position (2) when one

-The ignition key must be turned back into position 1 each time before starting the engine again.
-The starter repeat lock in the ignition lock prevents the starter being engaged when the engine is running and thus getting damaged.
+The ignition key must be turned back into position (1) each time before starting the engine again.
+The starter repeat lock in the ignition lock prevents the starter being tion switched on) without the engine running.
+This position is indicated by the warning lights coming on.
+If this is not the case, it could result in unex-